Invesco International Dividend Achievers ETF (NYSEARCA:PID) Sees Strong Trading Volume

-Invesco International Dividend Achievers ETF (NYSEARCA:PID – Get Rating) shares saw unusually-strong trading volume on Wednesday .
-Approximately 410,961 shares traded hands during trading, an increase of 38% from the previous session’s volume of 297,628 shares.The stock last traded at $17.97 and had previously closed at $17.95.
+Shares of Invesco International Dividend Achievers ETF (NYSEARCA:PID – Get Rating) saw an uptick in trading volume on Wednesday .
+410,961 shares traded hands during mid-day trading, an increase of 38% from the previous session’s volume of 297,628 shares.The stock last traded at $17.97 and had previously closed at $17.95.

 The Invesco International Dividend Achievers ETF (PID) is an exchange-traded fund that mostly invests in total market equity.
 The fund tracks a dividend-yield-weighted index of foreign securities with high dividend growth.
 PID was launched on Sep 15, 2005 and is managed by Invesco.